NikilKumar1121/Image-predictor/README.md

 # Image-predictor
- A VGG16 model to predit objects
+ A VGG16 model to predict objects